 Even when the computer worked, it was less than ideal.
 The storage device was faster than Commodore’s or Atari’s tape drives.
 But it was slower than a disk drive.
 The Adam’s data packs had a tendency to unravel.
 Worse yet, if you had one in or near the drive when you turned the system on, the magnetic field would erase the tape inside.

 The printer gave high-quality output, but was loud and slow and lacked graphics capabilities.
 It produced good-looking reports and letters, but you couldn’t use it to print greeting cards like your friends who had Apple or Commodore computers, dot-matrix printers, and Print Shop.
 Not only that, the printer had the power supply for the whole computer system in it, so if the printer broke, the whole computer was unusable.
+IBM made a similar mistake in the 1990 version of its PS/1 computer, which had the power supply in the monitor.

 Worse yet for Coleco, by the time the Adam shipped, Commodore had most of its supply problems straightened out.
 A Commodore 64, disk drive, and choice of printer sold for very close to what an Adam sold for.